wipplelang/wipple/web/docs/src/language-reference/type-system.md

 Type-level text is written the same way as regular text, except the inputs are types.
 Type-level text is currently only used for producing custom error messages at compile time — it's not possible to create a value with this type at runtime.

+### Type-level constant

+Some of Wipple's traits, like [`Highlight`](../guides/interactive-elements.md), accept a _constant_ as input rather than a type.
+These traits behave similarly to attributes in other languages — the compiler can look up what you provide to `Highlight` for the constant `foo`, for example, by constructing a type-level constant `foo`.

+It's important to note that type-level constants are only valid at the type level — just like type-level text, you can't create a value with this type at runtime.
+If you have a constant `pi :: Number`, `pi` has type `Number`, not `pi`.

+Why not just use `Number` as the input to `Highlight`?
+That would mean highlighting all values of type `Number`, since the type system uses its normal rules to determine what instance to use.
+It would also make things difficult to refactor, because changing the type of `pi` to something other than `Number` would break highlighting.
+Type-level constants effectively allow you define behavior for a single declaration in your program, regardless of its signature.

 ## User-defined types

 Wipple has four kinds of user-defined types: marker types, wrapper types, structure types, and enumeration types.